Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

 I'm a Ph.D. student at the University of Southern California, working primarily with [Dr. Wendy Wood](https://dornsife.usc.edu/wendy-wood).
-I study how people form desirable habits and how they can break undesirable ones.
+I study how people form desirable habits, and how they can break undesirable ones.
 My work uses interventions, Ecological Momentary Assessment (EMA), field experiments, geospatial analysis, and surveys to paint a broad picture of how behavior change takes place in real-world settings.
 You can read more about my work below.